 The rules that telcos must follow

-The Telecommunications Consumer Protections Code (TCP Code) contains rules about sales, service and contracts, billing, credit and debt management and changing telcos.
+- The Telecommunications Consumer Protections Code (TCP Code) contains rules about sales, service and contracts, billing, credit and debt management and changing telcos.

-- The Telecommunications (Consumer Complaints Handling) Industry Standard tells telcos how they must manage complaints.
+- The Telecommunications (Consumer Complaints Handling) Industry Standard tells telcos how they must manage the complaints they receive.

-The Customer Service Guarantee Standard (CSG Standard) protects you from poor service and sets timeframes your telco must meet when connecting or repairing your landline service, or attending appointments.
+- The Customer Service Guarantee Standard (CSG Standard) protects you from poor service and sets timeframes your telco must meet when connecting or repairing your landline service, or attending appointments.

 Your right to accurate information

-You have the right to clear and accurate information about the product or service.
+Under the TCP Code, you have the right to clear and accurate information about a product or service.
 It must not be misleading.
-This covers ads as well as content on a telco’s website or printed brochure.
+This covers ads as well as content on a telco’s website or marketing materials.

 This is important because it helps you: